IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-tuexen-opsawg-pcapng.md

-the file understands the contents of all the Custom Blocks, it will detect that the file format is big-endian, and swap the endianness while it parses the file - but that will cause the Custom Data payload, the Option Code and Option Length values in the Options, and the PEN in any Custom Options to be incorrect since they were already in little-endian format.
+the file understands the contents of all the Custom Blocks, it will detect that the file format is big-endian, and swap the endianness while it parses the file - but that will cause the Custom Data payload, the Option Type and Option Length values in the Options, and the PEN in any Custom Options to be incorrect since they were already in little-endian format.

-Therefore, the vendor should either encode the Custom Data of their Custom Blocks and Custom Options, the Option Code and Option Length fields of options in Custom Blocks, and the PEN field of Custom Options in Custom Blocks in a consistent manner, such as always in big-endian or always in little-endian format, regardless of the host platform's
+Therefore, the vendor should either encode the Custom Data of their Custom Blocks and Custom Options, the Option Type and Option Length fields of options in Custom Blocks, and the PEN field of Custom Options in Custom Blocks in a consistent manner, such as always in big-endian or always in little-endian format, regardless of the host platform's